 G. de P. — No. No, there is not — at least none that I could speak of.

-Student — May I ask another question about the planets before we turn to something else.
-In the January number of The Theosophical Path in your article you speak of the seven planets and the earth and the sacred planets.
+Student — In the January number of The Theosophical Path in your article you speak of the seven planets and the earth and the sacred planets.
 That, of course, is not the planetary chain.
 But that makes eight planets.
 I have been very much interested and puzzled over that.
 Are those seven planets the planets of the outer ring?
 How is it that the eight comes in?
 That includes, I presume, the moon in the seven?

 G. de P. — It does, as a substitute planet only, just as the sun is used as a substitute planet, because one of the planets (and this will amaze you) is near the moon and the other planet is near the sun.
 The reference there is indeed connected with the outer rounds.
 The earth, in fact all the seven globes of the earth-chain, are builded each one — or rather the building of each one of the globes of the earth-chain is supervised — by one of the other planets.
 Consequently there will be seven planets building the seven globes of our earth-chain.
 Our earth-chain thus becomes the eighth.
 Do you understand?
 And our earth in its evolution helps to build one of the globes of some other planetary chain.
 Do you understand?

 Student — This other sun around which our sun is moving: does it belong to another planetary chain?